 Frederick Hugh House was a dream at first.
 Soon other dreamers came forward with the determination and drive to turn it into a reality.
 Obstacles cropped up constantly but we muscled through, turning no into perhaps and finally yes.
 The yeses were daunting, opening bewildering mazes to negotiate: consents, contracts, policy requirements, and bureaucratic red tape that multiplied as we grew closer to our goal.
 These challenges were complicated and magnified by the variety of issues that abound in educating the special needs children we serve.
 But if there is anything that we parents, teachers and therapists have learned from our experience with special needs children, it’s that giving up is not an option, and that anything is possible.

-Through the work of some very talented special needs professionals, including her primary therapist (who is now Head teacher at Frederick Hugh House), I began to imagine a place where the often solitary efforts of parents to find answers and solutions to the challenges of raising a special needs child could connect to a community made up of other children, parents, and professionals in an environment designed for the comfort and growth of our very special children, each with his or her unique personality and potential.
+Through the work of some very talented special needs professionals, I began to imagine a place where the often solitary efforts of parents to find answers and solutions to the challenges of raising a special needs child could connect to a community made up of other children, parents, and professionals in an environment designed for the comfort and growth of our very special children, each with his or her unique personality and potential.

 What all this effort is crowned with is not merely the acquisition of social, emotional and educational skills, but the most important gift that all children deserve: being happy in the world in which they function.
 This is the underpinning of the philosophy and programmes at Frederick Hugh House.

-It is because of my own experience with my daughter that I wanted a school that aims for ambitious progress in each child; a school with the human resources and financial backing to see to all the small details that can make a difference to a special needs child, and that would also be able to go the extra mile for a child with additional, unique needs.
+It is because of my own experience with my daughter that I wanted a school that aims for ambitious progress in each child and that would also be able to go the extra mile for a child with additional, unique needs.
 I envisioned a school that could provide all the latest techniques, the physical layout, and most importantly, a caring staff who are passionate about what they do, who are inspired to see their work benefit the children, and who are prepared to think outside the box and come up with new ideas.
 We wanted the kind of professionals who are naturally creative, inventive, and loving; who are people who care about and respect their co-workers and the parents as much as they do the children.
 I believed that every child must have their own high spec programme, tailored specifically for them as individuals.
 All these goals require a highly qualified staff with an enormous array of tools and tricks in their ever-expanding repertoire.

 We do not do things differently just for the sake of novelty.
 We are not here for our self-gratification.
 We are here to make the DIFFERENCE for each pupil, which in turn has a wonderful impact on their families, who can now belong to a community that understand them and their children intimately, who will know that they are not alone.
 Making that change in the lives of the families as a unit is one of our keenest desires.